erichuang2015/directorist/readme.txt

 Tags: business directory, directory, listings, classifieds, listing, ads Requires at least: 4.0
 Tested up to:  4.9.5
-Stable tag: 3.1.4
+Stable tag: 3.1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create a classified website, business directory website like Yelp, foursquare etc with this plugin very easily without getting lost in complexity like in other plugins.
+Try it, you will love it.

 == Description ==